nikhilweee/neural-conv-qa/README.md

 # Neural Conversational QA
-This repository contains the script and data used for the EMNLP 2020 paper titled **Neural Conversational QA: Learning to Reason vs Exploiting Patterns**.
+This repository contains the script and data used for the EMNLP 2020 paper titled **Neural Conversational QA: Learning to Reason vs Exploiting Patterns** (https://arxiv.org/abs/1909.03759).

 ## Repository structure